Christopher Carleill: Life

 He conveyed the English merchants to Russia in 1582, when Frederick II of Denmark was at war with the Russians.
 The Danish fleet met them, but, observing his squadron of eleven ships, did not venture on an engagement.
 The Russian envoy got on board at the port of St. Nicholas, and was conveyed to England.
 By the interest of his stepfather (the old DNB says "father-in-law", a term that meant "stepfather" in the 16th century; Carleill was unmarried), Sir Francis Walsingham, Carleill received £1,000 subscribed at Bristol for an attempt to discover the coast of America lying to the south-west of Cape Breton Island, and proposed to the Russian merchants to raise more in London, and to settle one hundred men in their intended plantation.
 The project appears to have been unsuccessful, but Carleill wrote a summary of its advantages.

 In 1584, Sir John Perrot, Lord Lieutenant of Ireland, appointed Carleill commander of the garrison of Coleraine and the district of Route, County Antrim.
 Being recalled to England in 1585 in consequence of disputes with Perrot, he was, through the influence of Walsingham, made lieutenant-general of the land forces, consisting of above 2,300 troops, in the expedition to Santo Domingo, Sir Francis Drake being at the head of the fleet, consisting of twenty-one sail.
-Carleill was captain of the Tiger and in charge of the troops that were conveyed which led to the plundering of Santiago in the Cape Verde, after which they then seized Santo Domingo, captured Cartagena de Indias, and St. Augustine.
+Carleill was captain of the Tiger and in charge of the troops that were conveyed which first made a successful descent on Vigo gathering much needed supplies.
+This was soon followed by the plundering of Santiago in the Cape Verde, after which they then seized Santo Domingo, captured Cartagena de Indias, and St. Augustine.

 On 26 July 1588, he was appointed constable of Carrickfergus, County Antrim.
 In 1588, he was governor of Ulster.
 On 10 June 1590, he wrote to Lord Burghley, requesting a commission from the queen to seize for lawful prize any goods which might be found in England belonging to Spanish subjects, and complaining of his monetary losses in her service.
 At the same time, he pursued his literary interests, enjoying the company of writers like Edmund Spenser and Lodowick Bryskett.